Mikejo5000/vsts-docs-pr/docs/settings/work/add-custom-field.md

 You add a custom field to support tracking data requirements you have that aren't met with the existing set of fields.
 For example, you can add a custom field to track a customer ticket number.
 For a list of all fields defined for your account&mdash;which includes all fields defined for system and inherited processes&mdash;see [Review fields](customize-process-field.md#review-fields).

 > [!TIP]
-> To customize a single project, always start by [creating an inherited process and migrating the team project to that process](manage-process.md).
-Then, all the customizations that you make to the inherited process automatically appear for the team project you migrated.
+> To customize a single project, always start by [creating an inherited process and migrating project(s) to that process](manage-process.md).
+Then, all the customizations that you make to the inherited process automatically appear for the project you migrated.

 To learn more about what you can customize, see [About process customization and inherited processes](inheritance-process-model.md).